bgreenwell/OctoAgent/README.md

-Of course.
-That's a critical clarification to make for anyone using the tool.
-Clear documentation prevents confusion and errors.

-Here is the updated content for your `README.md`.
-I've revised the "Environment Variables" and "Arguments" sections to explain the relationship between the token and the user ID.
+Excellent point.
+The documentation should always keep pace with new features.
+Here is the updated `README.md` with the explanation of the optional `--target_file` argument.

-### Updated File: `README.md`
+### Updated `README.md`
 ```markdown
 # OctoAgent 🐙🕵️